-Publication as a Candidate Recommendation does not imply endorsement by the W3C Membership.
+Publication as a Proposed Recommendation does not imply endorsement by the W3C Membership.
 This is a draft document and may be updated, replaced or obsoleted by other documents at any time.
 It is inappropriate to cite this document as other than work in progress.
-This specification will remain a Candidate Recommendation until at least 30 June 2007.
+This specification will remain a Proposed Recommendation until at least 17 August 2007.

-This Working Draft was produced by the members of the Web Services Policy Working Group, which is part of the W3C Web Services Activity.
+This Proposed Recommendation was produced by the members of the Web Services Policy Working Group, which is part of the W3C Web Services Activity.
 The Working Group expects to advance this Working Draft to Recommendation Status.

-A list of changes in this version of the document [p.40] and a diff-marked version against the previous version of this document are available.
-Changes in this version of the document encompass the alignment with the OASIS WS-SecurityPolicy specification and a clarification of the meaning of a policy intersection result.
+A list of changes in this version of the document [p.41] and a diff-marked version against the previous version of this document are available.
+Changes in this version of the document encompass various clarifications related to policy intersection, interpretation of multiple assertions, ignorable assertions and the distributive rule in policy normalization.